 DLGSC will establish an approved panel of CEO recruitment panel members for the role of independent person on a recruitment and selection panel.
 Local governments will be able to appoint people outside of the designated panel with approval from the Local

-Roles will be further defined, providing a greater understanding of the CEO’s responsibilities and clear delineation between the functions of council and the CEO, as leader of the administration.
+The roles of the CEO, elected members, council and mayor/president will be further defined.
+This will provide a greater understanding of the CEO’s responsibilities and a clear delineation between the functions of council and the CEO, as leader of

 In accordance with the Local Government Review Panel Report’s recommendation, WALGA will no longer be constituted under the Local Government Act 1995.
 This will provide clarity that WALGA is not a State Government entity.